Document Accessibility Day: Case Studies, Practical Knowledge, Tools

 • Get practical tips for successful implementation within your means.

-• What are barriers in documents and how can they be avoided?
+• What are the barriers in documents and how can they be avoided?
 Get direct insights from professionals.

 • How can automated accessibility be achieved in a time-saving manner within your existing processes?